matthewm14p/CCHS_Band_CompetionWebsite/README.md

 1-16-20 - Today we began working on actual content - trey worked on very little as the design was not needed today - matthew debugged - Nicholas made the bugs as the glorious leader

 1-17-20 - today we worked on adding and perfecting a schedule table

+1-21-20 - Today we brainstormed and asked for suggestions to make our homescreen - we redesigned the background image